-- ~ A significant transaction happened in N-1 - A prospectus is issued in year N, during first half-year.
+- A significant transaction happened in N-1; - A prospectus is issued in year N, during first half-year; - The prospectus contains audited annual financial statements for the year N-1.

 The transaction is already integrated in the balance sheet of the most recent completed financial statements (as of 31/12/N-1).
-Therefore, no pro forma information is required on the balance sheet.
+Therefore, no pro forma balance sheet is required.

-In this case, as the transaction is not reflected in the P&L for the full N-1 year, most competent authorities require a pro forma profit and loss account for N-1 (12 months) as if the transaction happened on 1 January N-1, according to letter b) of item 5 of Annex II.
-These competent authorities believe that a P&L should be included in the prospectus if there has been a significant transaction which is not fully (i.e. for the entire twelve months period) reflected in the historical financial information of the most recent financial period.
-The information according to Annex II compared with the disclosure required under paragraph 70 of IFRS 3 in the case of an acquisition provides additional material information to investors; i.e. notes on pro forma adjustments and an identification of which pro forma adjustments have a continuing impact on the issuer and those which have not.
+In this case, as the transaction is not reflected in the P&L for the full N-1 year, a pro forma P&L is required for N-1 (12 months) as if the transaction had happened on 1 January N-1, complying with letter b) of item 5 of Annex II.
+A pro forma P&L should be included in the prospectus if there has been a significant transaction which is not fully (i.e. for the entire 12-month period) reflected in the historical financial information of the most recent financial period.

+The information according to Annex II compared with e.g. the disclosure required under IFRS 3 in the case of an acquisition provides additional material information to investors; i.e. a pro forma P&L and notes on pro forma adjustments and an identification of which pro forma adjustments have a continuing impact on the issuer and those which have not.